image

 Why is calculating the right IDV important?

-How to calculate IDV for car insurance?
+How to calculate IDV for car insurance

-Step 1: Understand Depreciation
+Step 1: Understand the depreciation schedule

 Vehicle Age